Back to blogs

 Caves and Waterfalls

 The sacred Pungiton Cave, a multi level system considered holy by the local Murut, sits a short river journey from the villages.
-Nearby, the waterfalls of Kabulongou and Vangkaakon offer cold jungle pools deep in the forest.
+Guides lead you in by torchlight, past chambers of strange rock formations and clear pools shaped over thousands of years.

 Murut Culture